MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

         a.
 Auditing may be performed in segments, e.g., an annual audit can be broken into halves, one half the collection every half year, either systematically selected or randomly selected without replacement; or one quarter of the collection every quarter, and so forth.
         a.
 Auditing and egress charges -- piecemeal is ok
         b.
 Auditing charges would be reduced by cryptographic affordances on cloud-server side ...
+- Robustness
+     1,
-    4. Robust to audit frequency
+        Robust to audit frequency
         a.
 The impact of the rate of auditing is surprisingly less influential than the auditing strategy.
 Auditing more frequently than annually has little impact on losses, across a wide spectrum of error rates.
         b.
 Systematic auditing in a small number of segments, e.g., auditing one quarter of the collection every calendar quarter, is slightly more effective than one large, annual audit, and eases bandwidth requirements.
+     2. Robust to storage quality, storage quality variations over time
+     3. NOT robust to  failures associated across servers...
 - [FIGURE]

 # How many more copies ... ?
 Associated Failures